discourse/discourse-adplugin/README.md

 This quick start shows you how to install this plugin and use it.
 Recommended if you have:

 * A live discourse forum
-* You have deployed that forum using Docker.
-Most people using Digital Ocean will have deployed Discourse using Docker.
+* You have deployed your live forum using Docker.
+If you're using Digital Ocean, it's likely that your forum is deployed on Docker.

-For installation for non-docker or local development (those with programming experience), see Other Installation.
+For non-docker or local development installation (those with programming experience), see **Other Installation**.

 ### Step 1 - Install the Official Discourse Advertising Plugin